Babunator/Learning-python/Functions and methods.md

   -  start	Optional.
 Where to start the search.
 Default is 0
   -  end	Optional.
 Where to end the search.
 Default is to the end of the string

+## import Random Module
+### Randint()
+- The randint() method returns an integer number selected element from the specified range.
+- Note: This method is an alias for randrange(start, stop+1).
+- random.randint(start, stop)
+  - start	Required.
+An integer specifying at which position to start.
+  - stop	Required.
+An integer specifying at which position to end.
+Here is stop included!
+### choice()
+- The choice() method returns a randomly selected element from the specified sequence.
+- The sequence can be a string, a range, a list, a tuple or any other kind of sequence.
+- random.choice(sequence)##

+## Import string
+### string.ascii_lowercase / string.ascii_uppercase
+- The lowercase / uppercase letters 'abcdefghijklmnopqrstuvwxyz'.
+This value is not locale-dependent and will not change.

 ## Stirng Methods

 ### split()